rmuit/copernica-api/README.md

   polishing/documenting/republishing the code and implementing most of the test code was done in my own unpaid time.)

+The result of the partial sponsorship is a component for use in synchronization processes which can update profiles plus attached subprofiles on the basis of imported 'items' - in a trustworthy, efficient and configurable way.
+If you're in need of such a component, feel free to contact me and state your case for needing it.
+(It's not yet open sourced as it has cost a _lot_ of paid and unpaid developer hours.
+The tests and helper code in extra/ give some insight into the robustness of its code.)

 ## License

 This library is licensed under the GPL, version 2 or any higher version -